Tomodachiga Yatteru Cafe: Waitstaff

 The recruitment of employees for TYC was limited to those who had acting experience, such as actors, models, SNS creators, and members of theater circles, and those who were active in the entertainment industry.
 They practiced improvisation acting for about a month, so they could comfortably play the role of someone's friend with people they just met.

 TYC did not provide explicit instruction or manuals, but rather simulated "what would happen if I went to my friend's place of work" by conducting a series of role-playing sessions.
-Every day after business hours, employees gave each other feedback on how they should respond to given situations in order to develop their customer service skills, so that no two customers were treated in the same way.
+Every day after business hours, employees gave each other feedback on how they should respond to given situations to develop their customer service skills, so that no two customers were treated in the same way.

 According to actress Karin Hashiguchi, who worked at the café, Myoen was also present at the hiring interview and asked about her motivation for acting and what kind of actress she wanted to be, rather than her experience in the foodservice industry.
 Hashiguchi said that serving customers at TYC required completely different skills than at ordinary cafes, and cited the need to improvise to match the customers' energy as a point of difficulty.
 Hashiguchi said that she was not good at improvisation in theater, so she thought that working in TYC would allow her to polish her acting skills.

 Singer-songwriter and rapper Sheer, a waitress, applied for the job after seeing a job tweet from Myoen.
 When the café first opened, she was nervous because many of her colleagues were actors and were doing some kind of artistic work.
 For the first month or so, she was a little tense about the café's customer service style, which is to treat customers as friends, but by the time the café closed, she felt more at ease with that style of service.